HariSekhon/Knowledge-Base/travel.md

 Tbilisi Airport wifi sucks.

-It disconnects all the time and insists on giving a swipe right advertisement for investments... but you cannot swipe on a laptop and pressing any combination of the right and meta keys doesn't work.
+It disconnects all the time and insists on giving a swipe right advertisement for investments before letting you complete the networking setup.

+Except you can't swipe on a laptop and pressing any combination of the right arrow and meta keys doesn't work.

 So you can't connect your laptop to the airport wifi, only your phone.